SuiCxDe007/Java-Interview-Prep/Java Core/Java Abstraction.md

 - No
 4) Why Abstract class has a constructor in it even-though we cannot create objects of a abstract class?
 - We **can** create objects from a subclass of an abstract class.
 The subclass constructor has a super keyword which will call the constructor of the abstract class.
 Hence, constructor of an abstract class is used by the constructor of a subclass.
+5) Can abstract methods be private?
+- Abstract methods cannot be private as they are intended to be implemented by a subclass, therefore accessible by the subclass.
+- It's possible to have a private method inside an abstract class, but that cannot be defined abstract.